Charles Bridge, Česko - Things to Do in Charles Bridge

 Top Things to Do in Charles Bridge

-Early Morning Bridge Walk
+Early Morning Photography Walk

-Booking Tip: No booking required - simply arrive between 6-7 AM for the best experience.
-Bring a camera and dress warmly in cooler months.
-Consider combining with a sunrise photography tour for €25-40 per person.
+Booking Tip: No booking required, but arrive between 6-7 AM for the best light and fewer crowds.
+Bring a camera with good low-light capabilities and dress warmly in winter months.

-Street Art and Musician Experience
+Street Art and Performer Watching

 Getting There